tatiananantes/skills-workshops/object_oriented_programming/mocking_2/README.md

 # Starter (10mins)

-The coach will recap week 1's mocking workshop and then demonstrate how to implement RSpec test doubles in the first test in `docking_station_spec.rb` in `/exercise1`
+Your coach will recap the first mocking workshop and then demonstrate how to implement RSpec test doubles in the first test in `docking_station_spec.rb` in `/exercise1`

 # Main (45mins)